Greater-London-Authority/ldn-viz-tools/design-system-specification/design-system-specification-2026-07-27.md

 **The primary-slot rule (recursive).** Every titling container has one primary slot.
 Whatever occupies it takes the dominant title treatment (20px); a title that yields the slot drops to the eyebrow treatment (14px) or is omitted.
 "Container" resolves to the nearest titling level:

 - **One titled data element in a card:** the card is the container.
 If the chart or table has its own title, that title is dominant (20px) and the card's own title drops to an eyebrow above it, or is absent.
 If the data element is untitled, the card title is dominant.
 - **Two or more co-equal titled elements in a card:** each element gets its own Panel, and the panel is the container.
-Each panel title is dominant (20px) within its panel — co-equal because they are primary in sibling panels rather than competing for one slot.
-The card title then either sits above as an eyebrow (14px) labelling the collection, or is absent, leaving the dominant panel titles as the top of that card's hierarchy.
+Each panel's `Title` is dominant (20px) within its panel — co-equal because they are primary in sibling panels rather than competing for one slot.
+The card title then either sits above as an `Eyebrow` (14px) labelling the collection, or is absent, leaving the dominant panel `Title`s as the top of that card's hierarchy.
 - **Chip cards** (small grouped cards, one metric each): the label sits in the eyebrow treatment (14px) above the Metric numeral — the same treatment a demoted title takes, which is why they read consistently when a chip group sits near a titled card.

-**The demotion convention.** Demotion is a treatment change, not a subtle nudge: a title yielding its slot drops from dominant (20px, primary) to eyebrow (14px, weight 500, tracking 0, casing on hold, secondary).
-A dominant title's supporting line uses the subtitle treatment (16px, recessive grey).
-These three treatments — dominant, eyebrow, subtitle — cover every card and panel titling combination without a dedicated "recessive title" token.
+**The demotion convention.** Demotion is a treatment change, not a subtle nudge: a title yielding its slot moves from `Title` (20px, Semibold, primary) to `Eyebrow` (14px, weight 500, tracking 0, casing on hold, secondary).
+A dominant title's supporting line takes `Subtitle` (16px, recessive grey).
+Because all three are real roles, a demotion is a token swap rather than an instruction to remember — which is what makes it survive contact with a component library.
+These three cover every titling combination without a dedicated "recessive title" token.

 Full structural ladder, recursive (card and panel share the title role; treatment distinguishes them):

-`Dashboard head → Section head → Card / Panel title {dominant | eyebrow | absent} → [Data title → Group label → Data point]`
+`Page head → Section head → Title {dominant | Eyebrow | absent} → [Data title → Group label → Data point]`

 ---